Commvault Distributed Storage technical and architectural overview whitepaper

 Commvault Distributed Storage transforms how you deliver and manage enterprise storage.
 It is fully programmable with a complete RESTful API that simplifies and automates management and plugs into any orchestration framework.

-1. The Hedvig Storage Service — Commvault’s patented distributed systems engine — is the primary component of the platform.
+1. The Hedvig Storage Service — Commvault’s patented distributed systems engine is the primary component of the platform.
 It installs on commodity x86 or ARM servers to transform existing server and storage assets — including SSD/flash media and hard disk — into a full-featured elastic storage cluster.
-The software deploys to an on-premise infrastructure or to hosted or public clouds to create a single storage cluster that is implicitly hybrid.
+The software deploys to an on-premises infrastructure, to hosted or public clouds, or to metro edge to create a single storage cluster that is implicitly hybrid.

 2. The Hedvig Virtual Disk is the fundamental abstraction of Commvault Distributed Storage.
 Organizations can spin up any number of virtual disks — each thinly provisioned and instantly available.